jamesAhrens/vgtc.org/src/conflicting_files/election2018.md

   - ['Home', '/']
 ---

+## UPDATE
+Voting for the VGTC Chair will open on November 1, 2018 and run through November 26.
+When voting opens all eligible voters who have opted into receiving IEEE communications will receive an email with a link to the voting ballot.
+Additionally, the link will be posted on this page.

-Dear VGTC community,
+## Dear VGTC community,

 The Visualization and Computer Graphics Technical Committee (VGTC) is electing a new chair and you are invited to cast your vote.
 The VGTC  Chair's term will run for two years, starting shortly after the election closes.

 This email contains information about the candidates, instructions for becoming eligible to vote (and checking eligibility), and the role of the VGTC and the VGTC Chair.

-The election will take place later this fall -- we will announce exact dates here once they are confirmed.
+The election will take place November 1-26.
 Once the voting opens we will include a link to the election here.
 Eligible voters will also receive an email directly from IEEE.

 ## CANDIDATES